eclipse-thingweb/node-red/node-red-node-wot/README.md

 Now, copy-paste/type in a Thing Description inside the TD JSON box or fetch a Thing Description from a URL.
 **Tip:** If you choose the first option, click on the three dots to expand the JSON editor.

-After you click "Process"/"Fetch", all protocol bindings supported by the Thing will be enabled (except they are not supported by this package).
+After you click "Process"/"Fetch", all protocol bindings supported by the Thing will be enabled (except this package does not support them).
-Now, you can leave only the bindings you need and disable the others.
+Now, you can leave only the necessary bindings and disable the others.
 Or you can leave them all as they are.
 Anyway, this can be changed at any time.